Meet the Day Staff

 Assistant Chief Robert Goplin

 Assistant Chief Rob Goplin entered the fire service in 1993 and was hired by the Green Bay Fire Department in 1997.
-Having served GBMFD as Firefighter, Division Chief of Fire Training, Assistant Chief of Operations, Battalion Chief, and Fire Chief, Rob again assumed the role of Assistant Chief of Operations in June of 2016.
-Rob holds an A.A.S. in fire protection, a B.S. in fire and emergency response management, and is a graduate of the National Fire Academy's Executive Fire Officer Program.
+Having served GBMFD as a Firefighter, Division Chief of Fire Training, Assistant Chief of Operations, Battalion Chief, and Fire Chief, Rob again assumed the role of Assistant Chief of Operations in June of 2016.
+Rob holds a Master's degree in Homeland Security, a B.S. in fire and emergency response management, and an A.A.S. in fire protection.
+Rob is also a graduate of the National Fire Academy's Executive Fire Officer Program.

 Assistant Chief Ryan Gibbons